Parkietje/go-fwd/README.md

 _(* if you are using google you might have to [generate 3rd party app password](https://support.google.com/accounts/answer/185833))_

 ## 3) Run locally
-after filling in `config.json` you can test go-fwd:
+After filling in `config.json` you can test go-fwd by running it on localhost:

 `$ ./run.sh`

+In another terminal, make a POST request to the container:

+`$ ./post.sh`

+## 4) Dockerize
+Build a docker image from go-fwd:

+`$ ./docker-build.sh`

+Run the container locally:

+`$ ./docker-run.sh`